drsimpkins-teaching/COGS108_Tutorials/README.md

 as well as by the COGS108 [staff](https://github.com/COGS108/Overview/blob/master/CONTRIBUTORS.md).

-And this fork is maintained by Alex Simpkins PhD and the staff of his COGS108 courses.
+And this fork is maintained by [Alex Simpkins PhD](http://casimpkinsjr.radiantdolphinpress.com) and the staff of his [courses](https://github.com/drsimpkins-teaching).

 Contributions to this resource are welcome and encouraged!
 If you have suggestions for new links or materials, and/or fixes for any issues you spot,